anshugarg15/Snippets/README.md

 Here we tried to implement Chunking, POS Tagging and NER(Named Entity Recognition) using RNN(Recurrent Neural netwrork) and Bi-LSTM (Bi-directional LSTM).

+## RNN:

+* Recurrent neural networks (RNN) are a class of neural networks that are helpful in modeling sequence data.
+Derived from feedforward networks, RNNs exhibit similar behavior to how human brains function.
+Recurrent neural networks produce predictive results in sequential data that other algorithms can't.

+## Bi-LSTM:

+* Bidirectional recurrent neural networks(RNN) are just putting two independent RNNs together.
+This structure allows the networks to have both backward and forward information about the sequence at every time step.
+A bidirectional LSTM (BiLSTM) layer learns bidirectional long-term dependencies between time steps of time series or sequence data.
+These dependencies can be useful when you want the network to learn from the complete time series at each time step.

 ## Chunking:

 **Chunking** is a process of extracting phrases from unstructured text, which means analyzing a sentence to identify the constituents(Noun Groups, Verbs, verb groups, etc.)